EvgeniyAzarov/WordCounter/README.md

-# WorrdCounter
+# WordCounter

-Подсчитывает количество слов в указанном файле и покаывает список наиболее используемых.

-Для запуска: перейдите в каталог, в который вы скачали файл WordCounter.jar и запустите команду java -jar WordCounter.jar
+To run:

+> cd /directory/to/which/you/download/WordCounter
+> java -jar WordCounter.jar